Revilo1409/HowIsItToBeHuman-Interaction/README.md

 ## Overview

-This package allows to launch the robot-based discussion activity that uses ChatGPT.
+This package allows to launch the robot-based discussion activity that uses ChatGPT:
+It is handling a discussion between a robot - which uses the ChatGPT API to create answers- and a human.
+The goal is to create a fluent, engaging conversation, which is led by the robot.

 **Keywords:**  human-robot interaction, AI, ChatGPT.